Edgar Wallace: 1898–1918

 In London, Wallace worked for the Mail and began writing detective stories in a bid to earn quick money.
 A son, Bryan Edgar Wallace, was born in 1904 followed by a daughter, Patricia, in 1908.
 In 1903, Wallace met his birth mother Polly, whom he had never known.
 Terminally ill, 60 years old, and living in poverty, she came to him to ask for money and was turned away.
 Polly died in the Bradford Infirmary later that year.

-Unable to find any backer for his first book, Wallace set up his own publishing company, Tallis Press, which issued the thriller The Four Just Men (1905).
+Unable to find any backer for his first book, Wallace set up his own publishing company, Tallis Press, which issued the sensational thriller The Four Just Men (1905).
 Despite promotion in the Mail and good sales, the project was financially mismanaged, and Wallace had to be bailed out by the Mail's proprietor Alfred Harmsworth, who was anxious that the farrago might reflect badly on his newspaper.
 Problems were compounded when inaccuracies in Wallace's reporting led to libel suits being brought against the Mail.
 Wallace was fired in 1907, the first reporter ever to be fired from the paper, and he found no other paper would employ him, given his reputation.
 The family lived continuously in a state of near-bankruptcy, Ivy having to sell her jewellery for food.